bekk/bekk-christmas/post/javascript/sprinkle-sprinkle-little-card.md

 }
 ```

 We want to attach the confetti to the card if their birthday is today.
-To do this, we need to get a hold of their card in the DOM.
+First, we need to get a hold of their card in the DOM.
 Luckily, the [DOM API](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model) provides us with the method `document.getElementById()`.
 Since each card in the DOM uses the `employeeId` as its id, we can do the following to get a hold on that card:

 ```javascript
 function createBirthdayConfetti(employee) {